 Implementing the execute Method

 Let’s finally implement the execute method on ThreadPool.
 We’ll also change Job from a struct to a type alias for a trait object that holds the type of closure that execute receives.
-As discussed in the “Creating Type Synonyms with Type Aliases” section of Chapter 19, type aliases allow us to make long types shorter for ease of use.
+As discussed in “Creating Type Synonyms with Type Aliases” on page XX, type aliases allow us to make long types shorter for ease of use.
 Look at Listing 20-19.

 src/lib.rs